 Build your own grouped blocks for adding re-usable content in your email designs using the Design Library > Blocks.
 Save time when creating headers, footers, or other content blocks you use in every email.
 With custom blocks you can create a group of custom content, save it in Blocks Editor and drop it into any email, RSVP, survey, or landing page.
 You can also easily save a custom block from Modern Editor for any email or page design.

 Get inspired at the Museum of Modern Email!
 Look for the link in the Design Library dropdown.
 MoME is dedicated to email marketing for arts and culture.
 See beautiful automations, newsletters, and more — all built with WordFly.
 View and download designs from the leading brands in ar from the MoME site.
 Visit the MoME

-WordFly makes your campaign data visual and easy to understand with on-screen results, data exports, reports, and interactive charts and graphs.
-You’ll find three ways to get your data in the Reporting section.
+WordFly makes your campaign data visual with onscreen results, data exports, reports, and interactive charts and graphs.

-View your campaign results.
-Go to Reporting > Sent Email Campaigns and select your campaign.
+Go to Reporting > Sent Email Campaigns to view your campaign results.

 - View an Overview tab of campaign activity summary, plus delivery percentages.

 - Click Details to view a summary of the campaign.

 - Click Preview to view the email itself.